Thank You CMN Hospital! You saved my life and many others without chemotherapy! You proved doctors wrong when they said I was dying.

-I have always believed the toughest love is people parting with their money, their time, and service when they have a loved one fighting for their life with stage 4 cancer.
+I have always believed that for many people parting with their money, their time, and service when they have a loved one fighting for their life with stage 4 cancer is tough to do.

 It’s easier sometimes to try and convince them to just give up, to believe what their doctor said.
 Just offer and help “Get their affairs in order” because after all, their doctor said it’s time! ” It’s convenient, yes, but to be selective and choose to listen to their physician who is limited in treatment options and ignore the will of another human being who wants to fight to survive is cruel!
 It is wrong to persuade them to give up if they feel there is any hope left!